Keploy vs Kong

 Kong helps manage microservice routing during migration — directing traffic between monolith and new services.
 It handles the production cutover but does not verify functional equivalence through testing.

-Looking for a Kong Alternative?
+Looking for a Kong alternative?